Towards Difficulty-Agnostic Efficient Transfer Learning for Vision-Language Models: Method

 \subsection{Configuration Design \& Training}

-Due to the need for VPT for class separability and TA for adaptability, we configure the trainable parameters to include multiple stacks of visual prompts, and a linear text adaptation layer following the pretrained text encoder.
+Due to the need for a combination of VPT and TA to achieve adaptability and generalizability in highly difficult domains, we configure the trainable parameters to include multiple stacks of visual prompts, and a linear text adaptation layer following the pre-trained text encoder.
 While existing adapter-style methods~\cite{zhang2022tip, zhu2023not, gao2023clip} rely on manually optimized text prompts for different datasets, we use learnable text prompts just for the input because manually creating prompt templates for each domain in the real world is challenging.
 The learnable text prompts are unnecessary if manual prompts are already well-formed, which is further explained in Section~\ref{sec:exp}.